 Potential drawbacks of freehold ownership:

 - Maintenance responsibility: As a freeholder, you are fully responsible for the maintenance and upkeep of both the building and the land.
-This can lead to additional costs if repairs are needed.
+This can lead to additional costs if repairs are needed, such as fixing a leaky roof or addressing structural issues.
+The responsibility for maintaining the property means you need to budget for potential repairs and ongoing maintenance, which can be unpredictable at times.

 What Is Leasehold?